Download your Free Guide

 The most important nutrients you may miss on a plant-based diet meal plan include:

-What Are Good Vegan Sources of Protein?
+What Are Good Vegan Sources Of Protein?

-A common concern of non-vegans is that there aren’t enough protein options to stay healthy.
+Good vegan sources of protein include tofu, lentils, chickpeas, tempeh, beans, and most nuts and seeds (4).
+Nearly all greens, beans, grains, nuts, and seeds contain some protein.
+A common concern of non-vegans is that there aren’t enough protein (for runners), options to stay healthy.
 But it’s not difficult to consume the recommended daily amount (RDA) as a vegan.

-If you really struggle to get in your target protein intake, I suggest taking a vegan protein powder.
-Here are some of my favorites.
+If you really struggle to get in your target protein intake, I suggest taking a vegan protein powder (see also ‘Herbalife Personalized Protein Powder Review‘).Here are some of my favorites.

-What Are Foods to Avoid on a Vegan Diet?
+What Are Foods To Avoid On A Vegan Diet?

-Foods to avoid on a vegan diet include any non-plant products, such as meat, poultry, seafood, dairy, and eggs – as well as some natural flavorings, gelatin, added colorings, and certain additives.
+Foods to avoid on a vegan diet include any non-plant products, such as meat, poultry, seafood, dairy, and eggs – as well as some natural flavorings, gelatin, added colorings, and certain additives (see Japanese Food).
+There are a surprising amount of items that include ingredients or additives (see also ‘Is E631 Flavor Enhancer Vegan?‘) created from non-plant sources.

 Even things that appear to be healthy vegan choices are actually not, such as breads, refined sugar, and the wax on some produce.